MayaLearning/AdvancedK8ForBeginners/README.md

 # Advanced Kubernetes For Beginners

+<img src="https://user-images.githubusercontent.com/1936716/122274216-ef9f8000-cea7-11eb-8efc-82c7e58cd239.png" width=“700” />

 In this workshop we will explore kubernetes beyond simply spinning up a container in a pod.

-Banner
-<img src="https://user-images.githubusercontent.com/1936716/122274216-ef9f8000-cea7-11eb-8efc-82c7e58cd239.png" width=“700” />

 ## Before starting
 Workshop attendees will receave an email with the instance info prior to the workshop.